Getting to know us

 Almost all pupils are white British, very few have English as an additional language.
 Stubbin Wood School & Nursery provides community nursery facilities for the surrounding community, which contains places for pupils with SEN and who are on an assessment schedule for SEN.

 Class sizes range from 6 to 15.
 The smaller class sizes have become more essential due to the way we need to teach our students with complex medical needs and/or profound special needs using a sensory curriculum.

 In April 2013 the school moved its primary, secondary and new sixth form departments to a newly built co-located site about ½ mile distance from the old site the school was established in 1967; the nursery remains on the old site, thus becoming a split site facility.
-The last two OFSTED inspections (November 2011, October 2014) graded the school “Outstanding” across all areas.
+Since November 2011, the school has been graded by OFSTED as “Outstanding” across all areas.

 The school is separated into Key Stages as follows:

 The class sizes do separate further for interventions and specialist activities where appropriate.
 We offer 1:1 specialist therapy sessions and access to outdoor as well as creative pathways to add value beyond our core offer.

 The curriculum is compromising of a core, additional and personalised offer separating further into a formal, semi-formal and pre-formal curriculum.

 At Stubbin Wood School & Nursery we believe that all pupils have the right to learn the difference between right and wrong, acceptable and unacceptable behaviour, and to experience positive affirmation for efforts made towards achieving those goals.